unrealwork/axibase-collector/jobs/examples/nginx/README.md

 * Login into Axibase Collector web interface
 * Open **Collections:Item Lists** page
 * Add a new TEXT [Item List](/collections.md) named **nginx-servers** containing DNS names or IP addresses of the monitored NGINX servers, one server per line.
-Make sure that each server on the list exposes the status page on the same path `/nginx_status`.
+Make sure that each server on the list is accessible on the specified protocol and port and exposes the status page on the same path `/nginx_status`.
+If the protocols and ports are different, move the entire url to the list and retain only `${ITEM}` placeholder in the Path field.
 * **Save** the list.

 ![Server list example](./images/nginx-server-list.png)